A topological model for the HOMFLY-PT polynomial: Recovering the HOMFLY-PT polynomial

 \subsection{Descending diagrams}

 We recall an algorithm for applying the skein relation $\eqref{e.homfly}$ to compute the HOMFLY-PT polynomial using a sum over descending link diagrams.
 For the original reference, see \cite{Hoste} for Hoste's construction of the HOMFLY-PT polynomial and the argument that it is a link invariant using descending diagrams.
-The definition of nondescending complexity $nd(D)$ used in this paper is due to Murasugi and Przytycki \cite{MP}. \\
+The definition of nondescending complexity $nd(D)$ used in this paper is due to Murasugi and Przytycki \cite{MP}.

+\begin{defn}[Nugatory crossing] Let a link $L\subset S^3$ be represented by a diagram $D$.
+A \textit{nugatory crossing} of $D$ is a crossing of $D$ for which there exists a circle in the projection plane meeting the diagram transversely at that crossing, but not meeting the diagram at any other point. \end{defn}

+A nugatory crossing of a diagram can be removed by rotating the portion of the diagram contained in the circle without changing the isotopy type of the link.
+In the next part, we define a subset $nd(D)$ of the crossings to represent the non-descending complexity of the diagram $D$, as follows.

-We define a subset $nd(D)$ of the crossings to represent the non-descending complexity of the diagram $D$. \begin{defn} Let $D = D_1, \ldots, D_{k}$ be an ordering of the components of an oriented link diagram $D$, and let $\{\ell_1, \ldots, \ell_k\}$ where $\ell_i \in D_i$ be a set of base points (note: different from the base points $b_i$ considered previously) that avoid double points of crossings in $D$.
+\begin{defn}[Non-descending crossings] Let $D = D_1, \ldots, D_{k}$ be an ordering of the components of an oriented link diagram $D$, and let $\{\ell_1, \ldots, \ell_k\}$ where $\ell_i \in D_i$ be a set of base points (note: different from the base points $b_i$ considered previously) that avoid double points of crossings in $D$.
 Define $r(D)$ to be the set of crossings reached by traversing each component of the link in given order starting with $\ell_1$ on $D_1$, where we terminate the travel before a nonnugatory crossing is met for the first time, and the strand being traversed is under another link strand at the crossing.
+We travel from the base point $\ell_{i+1}$ of the next component $D_{i+1}$ only if we finish traversing $D_i$ without encountering such a crossing.

-A crossing of $D$ is in $nd(D)$ if it is not in $r(D)$. \end{defn}
+A crossing of $D$ is in $nd(D)$ if it is not in $r(D)$, and $nd(D)$ is the set of \textit{non-descending} crossings of the diagram $D$. \end{defn} \begin{defn}[Non-descending complexity]

 The number of crossings in $nd(D)$, denoted by $|nd(D)|$, represents the nondescending complexity of $D$.
 If $nd(D)$ is empty, so there is no nondescending complexity, then $D$ is called a \textit{descending diagram}.
-A descending link diagram represents an unlink where the component $D_j$ is below $D_i$ if $j > i$.
+A descending link diagram represents an unlink where the component $D_j$ is below $D_i$ if $j > i$. \end{defn}

+The nondescending complexity of the link with diagram $D$ shown in Figure \ref{f.ndlink} is $n(D) = 3$, which represents the number of crossings not included in the highlighted travelled portion $r(D)$.